ClusterHQ/flocker/docs/advanced/api.rst

 #.
 The actual cluster state will then reflect the requested change.
    E.g. cluster datasets state can be accessed via :http:get:`/v1/state/datasets`.

+..
+Document the response when input validation fails or link to an issue to document that.

 For more information read the :ref:`cluster architecture<architecture>` documentation.

 .. autoklein:: flocker.control.httpapi.ConfigurationAPIUserV1